scraperwall/botex/README.md

            -clear-blocked

-*-clear-blocked* clears all blocked IPs from the database when it starts.
+*-clear-blocked* makes botex clear all blocked IPs from the database when it starts.

 ## API